Atelier des Artistes en Exil — a programme supporting and integrating exiled artists in France

 What is Atelier des Artistes en Exil

-Founded in Paris in 2017, the organization emerged in response to the growing number of artists and cultural workers forced to leave their home countries because of war, repression, censorship, and political pressure.
+Founded in Paris in 2017, the organisation emerged in response to the growing number of artists and cultural workers forced to leave their home countries because of war, repression, censorship, and political pressure.
 Today, it is one of the best-known initiatives in France working with artists in exile.
-The organization supports not only adaptation to a new life but also continued professional development, helping participants preserve the experience and artistic practice they have built over the years.
+The organisation supports not only adaptation to a new life but also continued professional development, helping participants preserve the experience and artistic practice they have built over the years.

 Studios and Workspaces for Artists

 One of the program’s key areas is providing studios and workspaces for artists.
 After relocation, many creators lose access to places where they can work and store materials.
 Atelier des Artistes en Exil offers studio access, opportunities to develop new projects, and participation in a collaborative creative environment.
-For many participants, having a workspace becomes the first step toward returning to a sustainable artistic practice.
+For many participants, having a workspace becomes the first step towards returning to a sustainable artistic practice.

 Artist Integration in France Through Culture

-A distinctive feature of the organization is its focus on helping artists navigate the French cultural landscape.
+A distinctive feature of the organisation is its focus on helping artists navigate the French cultural landscape.
 Participants connect with museums, art centers, festivals, educational programs, and professional communities.
 This approach helps artists better understand how the French art ecosystem functions and what opportunities are available for long-term career development.

 French Language Learning for Artists

 Language is often one of the main barriers after relocation.
-For this reason, the organization developed a special French language program for artists and cultural workers.
+For this reason, the organisation developed a special French language program for artists and cultural workers.
 The curriculum is built around art, exhibitions, museums, and cultural life in France.
 Participants not only learn the language but also gain practical knowledge that helps them feel more confident in professional settings.
 The program includes visits to cultural institutions, work with art-related texts, and preparation for DELF examinations.

 Professional Training and Cultural Mediation

-The organization also offers professional training opportunities.
+The organisation also offers professional training opportunities.
 Atelier des Artistes en Exil collaborates with leading French institutions, including the Centre Pompidou, and provides training in cultural mediation.
 Participants learn about the role of cultural mediators, methods of audience engagement, and the development of mediation projects for real exhibitions.
 This training allows artists to apply their knowledge and experience not only in creative practice but also within the broader cultural sector in France.

 Support with Portfolios, Projects, and Professional Documents

 After emigration, many artists need to rebuild their professional presence from the ground up.
-The organization helps participants prepare CVs, portfolios, project descriptions, and applications, explains the requirements of French cultural institutions, and provides guidance on grants, residencies, and competitions.
+The organisation helps participants prepare CVs, portfolios, project descriptions, and applications, explains the requirements of French cultural institutions, and provides guidance on grants, residencies, and competitions.
 This type of support is particularly valuable for those who are just beginning to navigate a new professional system.

 Useful Resources for Artists and Refugees